justinjakowski/caf-samples/ossdb-to-azure.md

 The IT leadership team has worked closely with business partners to understand the business and technical requirements:

-- **Increase security.** Contoso needs to be able to monitor and protect all data resources in a more timely and efficient manner.
+- **Increase security** Contoso needs to be able to monitor and protect all data resources in a more timely and efficient manner.
 They would also like to get a more centralized reporting system setup on database access patterns.

-- **Optimize compute resources.** Contoso has deployed a large on-premises server infrastructure.
+- **Optimize compute resources** Contoso has deployed a large on-premises server infrastructure.
 They have several SQL Server instances that consume but do not really use the underlying CPU, Memory and Disk allocated in efficient ways.

-- **Increase efficiency.** Contoso needs to remove unnecessary procedures, and streamline processes for developers and users.
+- **Increase efficiency** Contoso needs to remove unnecessary procedures, and streamline processes for developers and users.
 The business needs IT to be fast and not waste time or money, thus delivering faster on customer requirements.
 Database administration should be reduced and/or minimized after the migration.

-- **Increase agility.**  Contoso IT needs to be more responsive to the needs of the business.
+- **Increase agility**  Contoso IT needs to be more responsive to the needs of the business.
 It must be able to react faster than the changes in the marketplace, to enable the success in a global economy.
 It mustn't get in the way, or become a business blocker.

-- **Scale.** As the business grows successfully, Contoso IT must provide systems that are able to grow at the same pace.
+- **Scale** As the business grows successfully, Contoso IT must provide systems that are able to grow at the same pace.

-- **Costs.** Business and applications owners want to know they won't be stuck with high cloud costs as compared to running the applications on-premises.
+- **Costs** Business and applications owners want to know they won't be stuck with high cloud costs as compared to running the applications on-premises.

 ## Migration goals